Everything you need to know about the iPad Pro 2

 However, it’s not clear how similar the two chips will be.
 While the A10 was built on a 16nm manufacturing process, Apple has reportedly already enlisted chipmaker TSMC to begin producing far more efficient 10nm A11 chips for the iPhone 8.
 There’s a chance that Apple’s 2017 iPad range might also feature a 10nm chip, which would offer significant performance and efficiency improvements.

 There’s pressure to make such a move, too.
 In November, Qualcomm unveiled its new Snapdragon 835 chip, which is built using Samsung’s 10nm FinFET process.
-That chip is expected to appear in mobile devices very early on in 2017, and is believed to offer either 40% lower power consumption or 27% higher performance, depending on how it is configured.
+That chip is expected to appear in mobile devices starting with the Samsung Galaxy S8 in March, and is believed to offer either 40% lower power consumption or 27% higher performance, depending on how it is configured.
 Apple may not want to run the risk of releasing a tablet with outdated chip technology on board, although we’re not entirely convinced either way.

 The other potential upgrade would be a move to OLED displays, which is also another improvement tipped for the iPhone 8.
 Apple currently uses standard LCD panels with an LED backlight, while rivals like Samsung and OnePlus use more efficient OLED screens.
 With OLED displays, each pixel emits its own light, eliminating the need for a backlight.
 This reduces power consumption, as individual pixels can be turned off – also resulting in deeper (and more true) blacks.
 Unfortunately, a report from KGI Securities claims that the new iPad Pro won’t be fitted with an OLED display after all, with that change reserved for the 2018 models.
 Stay tuned.